Ohjurot/nana-ngx/README.md

 - Ludwig Füchsl - Moxibyte GmbH
 - Individual contributors to this repository

-Nana was originally created by:
-[Jinhao](https://github.com/cnjinhao), [Ariel Viña Rodríguez](https://github.com/qPCR4vir) and all original contributors.
+Nana was originally created by: [Jinhao](https://github.com/cnjinhao) and all original contributors.

 ## Support
 Feel free to open an issue here on GitHub.

 ## Sending a Pull Request ?
 This project encourage you to contribute through sending a pull request!
 We are actively working on the main branch.
 Please make sure to keep your fork synced with main.

-## Available Versions
-We are currently aiming to support two version of the lib:
-- **main** / **ngx-v2.x.x**: This is the main branch.
-We use it for active development.
-Every release will be tracked as a tag (Example: `v2.0.0`)
-* **1.8-lts** / **v1.8.x**: This is used as a long term supported version for "classical" nana, with all currently pending PRs and issues solved.